High-context and low-context cultures: Stability and durability of tradition

-High-context cultures tend to be more stable, as their communication is more economical, fast, efficient and satisfying; but these are gained at a price of devoting time into preprogramming cultural background, and their high stability might come with a price of a high barrier for development.
+High-context cultures tend to be more stable, as their communication is more economical, fast, efficient, and satisfying; but these are gained at the price of devoting time to preprogramming cultural background, and their high stability might come with a price of a high barrier for development.
 By contrast, low-context cultures tend to change more rapidly and drastically, allowing extension to happen at faster rates.
 This also means that low-context communication may fail due to the overload of information, which makes culture lose its screening function.

 Therefore, higher-context cultures tend to correlate with cultures that also have a strong sense of tradition and history, and change little over time.
 For example, Native Americans in the United States have higher-context cultures with a strong sense of tradition and history, compared to general American culture.
-Focusing on tradition creates opportunities for higher-context messages between individuals of each new generation, and the high-context culture feeds back to the stability hence allows the tradition to be maintained.
+Focusing on tradition creates opportunities for higher-context messages between individuals of each new generation, and the high-context culture feeds back to the stability hence allowing the tradition to be maintained.
 This is in contrast to lower-context cultures in which the shared experiences upon which communication is built can change drastically from one generation to the next, creating communication gaps between parents and children, as in the United States.